JustUtahCoders/comunidades-unidas-internal/api-docs/README.md

 To use your API key, send an HTTP header with your requests that looks like this:

 ```
-Authorization: Basic YOUR_API_KEY
+Authorization: Basic <AUTH_TOKEN>
 ```

-This is all you need to authenticate and authorize
+This uses HTTP Basic auth, as described in https://developer.mozilla.org/en-US/docs/Web/HTTP/Authentication.
+Your username and password are combined to form the AUTH_TOKEN.